An explanation of how New Relic One pricing works, and how to view and manage billing.

-- To view and manage billing settings: click the account dropdown and select Manage your plan.
+- To view and manage billing settings: from the account dropdown, click Manage your plan.

-- To view billing-related usage: click the account dropdown, select Account settings, and select Usage.
+- To view billing-related usage: from the account dropdown, click View your usage.

-- To view and manage data ingest and retention: click the account dropdown and select Data management hub.
+- To view and manage data ingest and retention: from the account dropdown, click Manage your data.

 You can also do in-depth queries of your usage data and set up alerts.